OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 # Create an Outlook add-in for an online-meeting provider

 Setting up an online meeting is a core experience for an Outlook user, and it's easy to [create a Teams meeting with Outlook](/microsoftteams/teams-add-in-for-outlook).
 However, creating an online meeting in Outlook with a non-Microsoft service can be cumbersome.
-By implementing this feature, service providers can streamline the online meeting creation experience for their Outlook add-in users.
+By implementing this feature, service providers can streamline the online meeting creation and joining experience for their Outlook add-in users.

 > [!IMPORTANT]
 > This feature is only supported on Outlook on the web, Mac, Android, and iOS with a Microsoft 365 subscription.